Let me start by saying that achieving a low UKCAT score isn’t the end of the world. It just means you might have fewer options available.

 Universities with a high cut-off mark are obviously not an option to apply.
 However, A UKCAT score below the cut-off of one medical or dental school may be good enough for admittance to another.The following six things I recommend you do if you achieve a low UKCAT score:

 The UKCAT exam board uses a statistical approach called deciles to report the overall performance of candidates each year.
 A decile is any of nine values that divide data into ten equal parts so that each part represents 10% of the sample population.
 This statistical approach is descriptive and gives the exam board a good overview of the overall test performance each year.
 I recommend finding out where your overall score ranks before applying.
 It could be that the year you take the UKCAT it is difficult and most students find it hard as well.
 This could potentially put you in a higher decile.
 The exam board releases interim UKCAT results mid-September and if you tweet them directly after the last testing day you can find out your decile score before submitting your application.

-There are 26 universities that require the UKCAT as part of their admission process, If you score a low UKCAT score I recommend you research all 26 universities and find out how they each assess the UKCAT, you want to shortlist universities that do not have a cutoff mark or have a cut off below your achieved score.
+If you score a low UKCAT score I recommend looking into every university and find out how they each assess the UKCAT, you want to shortlist universities that do not have a cutoff mark or have a cut off below your achieved score.
 Shortlist universities that also use a points based system when picking applicants to interview and lay place less importance in the UKCAT and more emphasis on the entire application when shortlisting applicants i.e predicted grades, work experience, reference, personal statement etc. Once you have shortlisted the universities I recommend giving their admissions team a call, I cover this in detail in the next step.

 3.Call Admission Tutors For More Information

 Let’s assume you’ve found seven universities that do not have a cut-off or use a point based system.
 You want to get an idea on how heavily they rely on the UKCAT.
 The best way to find out is by calling their admissions team.
 Here are a few questions you could ask: